• Skip to primary navigation

 • Place the steaks between sheets of wax paper, then pound until each steak is about ½ inch thick.

 • Place the pounded steaks in a zip lock plastic bag.
-Add the mustard, cumin, garlic, cilantro, salt and pepper.
+Add the mustard, cumin, 3 garlic cloves, cilantro, salt and pepper.

 • Refrigerate for 1 hour or overnight.
 Be sure the steaks are evenly covered.

 • In a large skillet, heat the oil over medium heat.
-Place the steaks into the skillet and cook for 3 minutes per side.
-Add the hogao sauce, cover and cook for 7 minutes more.
+Add the sliced onions and cook for about 3 minutes.
+Add the steaks into the skillet and cook for 3 minutes per side.
+Add the tomatoes, cover and cook for 7 minutes more.

 Nutrition